stew675/Sorting_Algorithms/README.md

 It is unstable (in sorting terms)

-It is wholly in-place, iterative, and with zero space overhead
+It is wholly in-place, iterative, and with a fixed space overhead

-For arrays of 1000 elements or less, it is typically faster than *glibc qsort* but for data sets of 10K+ it is almost consistently 20-25% slower than *glibc qsort*
+For arrays of 1000 elements or less, it is typically faster than *glibc qsort* but for data sets of 10K+ it is almost consistently 10-20% slower than *glibc qsort*

 # Sample Runtimes